-Since COVID-19 began physicians, like all health care workers, have faced unprecedented challenges.
+Since COVID-19 began, physicians have faced unprecedented challenges like all health care workers.
 Being offered a salary reduction is one of them.
-Many of these physicians have the same story with most employers offering them a temporary 10% salary reduction through the end of 2020.
-Some employers, however, have offered entirely new Employment Agreements with substantially different compensation systems.
+Many of these physicians have the same story, with most employers offering them a temporary 10% salary reduction through the end of 2020.
+Some employers have offered entirely new Employment Agreements with substantially different compensation systems.
 (These new agreements either reduce base compensation drastically or shift the entire compensation structure to a production-based system.
-If there’s a long-term reduction in volume which necessitates the employer create future compensation reductions; a pure production-based compensation system clearly would negatively affect the physician’s overall compensation.
+If a long-term reduction in volume necessitates the employer to create future compensation reductions, a pure production-based compensation system would negatively affect the physician’s overall compensation.

 This is all dependent upon:

 - The specialty the physician is in, and it’s been negatively affected by Covid-19.

 - Where they practice geographically

 - How COVID-19 has impacted the region and the number of Covid-19 patients it has.
 (This may have caused short-term cancellations of elective surgeries and other related procedures).

 The most frequent question our attorney’s are asked, should a physician unilaterally accept a salary reduction, or are there other options?